wp-plugins/wordpress-flash-uploader/readme.txt

 Go to Settings->WP Flash Uploader and check the 'Limitations' part.
 Most of the users can upload and are only restricted by their servers.
 And most if the problems can be solved!

+If you want to use the automatic sync please add
+define('ALTERNATE_WP_CRON', true);
+in the
+wp-config.php
+to enable the cron job!
+Please note that this is not a realy cron job.
+So if you set 5 minutes then it is syncronized at the next request that happens after 5 minutes waiting!

 == Screenshots ==
 1. The Wordpress Flash Uploader page where you can upload images
 2. The Synch Media Library page where you can synchronize your upload folder with the Media Library